Crabcyborg/traverse-grid/README.md

 I've used it to define an order that I draw in a Component https://crabcyb.org/experiment/traverse-draw-shapeup

-It can be used to generate gradients, define paths, and hopefully more!
+It can be used to generate gradients and define paths.
+It could be used to create transition effects.
 If you find a use, let me know!